My Japanese cheesecake recipe is creamy, dreamy, and fluffy. Not to mention absolutely delicious and mind-blowing!

 - Gently pour the batter into the prepared cake pan.

-- Place the springform pan into a large roasting pan with high sides.
+- Place the springform pan in a large roasting pan with high sides.
 Pour boiling water into the pan until it reaches halfway up the pan.
-The hot water bath is making a bain marie which will help the cheesecake cook evenly and help prevent cracking.
+The hot water bath will create a bain marie, which will help the cheesecake cook evenly and prevent cracking.

 - Very carefully, place the baking pan on the rack in the lower third of the preheated oven and bake for 20 minutes.